cspades/predi-home/README.md

 **Connecting HomeI/O to STM Nucleo via ConnectI/O** - Node: https://buy.advantech.com/I-O-Devices-Communication/USB-IO-Modules-Multifunction-USB-Modules/model-USB-4704-AE.htm with Documentation: https://docs.realgames.co/connectio/usb-4704/

-**Apprenticeship Learning via Inverse RL** - https://ai.stanford.edu/~ang/papers/icml04-apprentice.pdf (Note: Educational motivation, and only if I choose to use RL, which in this context is the less optimal algorithm compared to imitation learning.
-I will not be referencing the paper with complete generality of loss/reward function for inverse RL, since I have particular knowledge about the loss function I want to learn - the difference between the learned optimal trajectory and the trained policy-driven trajectory, which can be learned by canonical imitation learning.
-However, it covers some insightful topics pertaining to the relationship between inverse RL and RL.)

 ## Development Timeline

-**Week 5** - Set up the hardware and software platform for the system, with tests to communicate between PC (HomeIO/ConnectIO/OpenSHS), STM Nucleo, and AWS.
-(Purchase pin/USB cables, a STM Nucleo WiFi Extension Board, and potentially an Advantech USB node depending on OpenSHS vs. HomeI/O.)
+**Week 5** - Set up the hardware and software platform for the system, with tests to communicate between PC (HomeIO/ConnectIO/OpenSHS), STM Nucleo, and AWS IoT.
+(Purchase jumper/USB cables, a STM Nucleo WiFi Extension Board, and potentially an Advantech USB node depending on OpenSHS vs. Home/ConnectI/O.)

-**Week 6** - Complete the software and hardware setup, and in consideration of the data structures, memory, latency, and the simulation API, design the imitation learning and/or reinforcement learning algorithm on AWS.
+**Week 6** - Complete the software and hardware setup, and in consideration of the data structures, memory, latency, and the simulation API, design the imitation learning algorithm on AWS.

-**Week 7** - Design and code the ML algorithm on AWS, and test/visualize it by training on simulated/generated trajectories of the smart home.
+**Week 7** - Design and code the ML algorithm on AWS, and test/visualize it by training on simulated/generated trajectories of the smart home derived/sourced from reputable smart home usage databases or behavioral research.

 **Week 8** - Extra time in case of delayed development, as well as prepare for the Demo.

-**Week 9** - Close the loop and code the smart home control algorithm that collects/processes data from the simulation, sends it to the Cloud (AWS), retrieves the adaptive/learned model, and control the smart home simulation.
-(Note that at this point of the project, I will have experience with communicating data between the simulation environment, the STM Nucleo, and AWS IoT/Sagemaker, and perhaps will have partially completed this step of the Project.
-Week 9 is the week to make sure it works well.)
+**Week 9** - Close the loop and code the smart home control algorithm that collects/processes data from the simulation, sends it to the Cloud (AWS), retrieves the adaptive/learned trajectory, and control the smart home simulation.
+(Note that at this point of the project, I will have experience with communicating data between the simulation environment, the STM Nucleo, and AWS IoT/Sagemaker, and perhaps will have partially completed this step of the Project.)

 **Week 10** - Debug/optimize the control and ML algorithm(s), and prepare auxiliary materials (report, video, website, etc.) for the Project.
-Study the possibility of applying unsupervised learning on the training dataset to extract approximately unique smart home trajectories that the resident can use to customize the autonomy of the smart home.
+Study the possibility of applying unsupervised learning and data summarization on the training dataset to extract approximately unique smart home trajectories that the resident can use to customize the autonomy of the smart home.

 **Finals Week** - Complete the Project and fork/clone the GitHub.